Spyroula/Sparkify/README.md

 ### Deploy <a name="deploy"></a>

-The main findings of our project can be found at the post available
+The main findings of our project can be found at my [post](https://spyroula-masiala.medium.com/sparkify-a-churn-analysis-using-raw-events-and-pyspark-e62dcb0208f3)

 ## Authors <a name="authors"></a>